Ursula von der Leyen: 2022

-After the start of the Russian invasion of Ukraine in 2022, European Commission President Ursula von der Leyen said that Ukraine should become a member of the European Union, the Ukrainian people belong to the European family, but there is a long way to go and the war must end.
-On 8 April 2022, in the midst of the 2022 Russian invasion of Ukraine, von der Leyen travelled to Kyiv (which had seen open hostilities only days earlier) to lend her support to the beleaguered Volodymyr Zelenskyy and his countrymen.
+After the start of the Russian invasion of Ukraine in 2022, European Commission president Ursula von der Leyen said that Ukraine should become a member of the European Union, the Ukrainian people belong to the European family, but there is a long way to go and the war must end.
+On 8 April 2022, in the midst of the Russian invasion, von der Leyen travelled to Kyiv (which had seen open hostilities only days earlier) to lend her support to the beleaguered Volodymyr Zelenskyy and his countrymen.
 She visited the site of the Bucha massacre, tweeted: "Those responsible for the atrocities will be brought to justice.
 Your fight is our fight." and vowed she would work toward that country's accession to the EU.
 "Our goal is to present Ukraine's application to the council this summer."
 She was accompanied by Josep Borrell, who expressed "confidence that EU states would soon agree to his proposal to provide Ukraine with an additional €500 million to support the armed forces in their fight against the Russian army".
 On 4 May 2022, she announced the European Union would seek to ban all imports of Russian crude oil and petroleum products.
 She stated: "We must become independent from Russian oil, coal and gas."